Stimulus-responsive materials and smart structures

-We are interested in the mechanical behavior of soft materials.
-These include soft active materials which deform in response to an external stimulus, such as dielectric elastomers or hydrogels.
+We are interested in the mechanical behavior of stimulus-responsive materials and smart structures.
+These include soft active materials which deform in response to a variety of external stimulus, ranging from mechanical loads, electricity, temperature, and chemical conditions.

 What are our aims: